Master of Science in Data Science 2024-2025 Edition

 May opt to take a direct study, co-ops, or special topics in Data Science with program director approval

-GFIN 691.
-Directed Independent Study in Global Finance.
+FIN 691.
+Directed Independent Study in Finance.
 3 Credit Hours.

 This course is designed to allow an individual academic program to be tailored to fit the unique interests of a graduate student.
 At the initiation of the graduate student, the faculty member and the student will develop an academic plan that is submitted to the College of Business for final approval.